How to Calculate Zakat

 Do I pay Zakat on jewelry I wear regularly?

 There is scholarly difference on this.
 Some schools exempt jewelry regularly worn by women, while others include all gold and silver jewelry.
 Consult with a local scholar for guidance based on your preferred school of thought.
+See our Zakat on Gold guide for detailed information.

 Can I give Zakat to family members?